csuwildcat/geo-origins/explainer.md

 ## Is anyone trying to fix this?

 The above mentioned issues are grabbing the attention of the right folks.
-Scott Jensen is one Googler who has put forth a model, the Physical Web - https://github.com/scottjenson/physical-web, that would remove the app barrier of current LBT platform implementations, and allow a device's platform/OS to directly open URLs it receives from triggers.
+Scott Jensen is one Googler who has put forth a model, the Physical Web - https://github.com/scottjenson/physical-web, that would remove the app barrier of current LBT platform implementations, and allow a device's platform/OS to directly open LBT content URLs.
 Both are great moves in the right direction.

 There is one major caveat with Scott's Physical Web proposal: it eliminates *proactive, push notifications* from LBTs in order to block spam.
 As a result, the Physical Web model would require user to deal with scanning, evaluating, and choosing what to engage with in world around them.
 At scale, with beacons everywhere, the UX around content selection becomes an issue unto itself, as Scott notes in his proposal.
 This doesn't mean the model is bad, or unhelpful.
 In open, public areas (streets, parks, etc.), Scott's model is great.
 It allows explicit user access to content, while mitigating spam.
 Walking down the street, you could come across hundreds of beacons in a day, so you want a system that requires some explicit user action before allowing those beacons to display content on the user's device.